What does 'normal' grieving look like?

 • Keep dwelling on events leading up to the person's death, while finding it difficult to remember happy memories.

-• Talk to the person who died, telling them your news, asking for advice, saying how much they are missed.
+• Talk to the person who died, telling them your news, asking for advice, or saying how much they are missed.

 • Feel that the person who died is still around.
 Often this is just a vague feeling.
-Some people report a feeling they were touched by the person; usually as a light brushing sensation.
+Some people report a feeling they were touched by the person, usually as a light brushing sensation.
 A few people have seen them as a brief shadowy form, usually out of the corner of their eye.

 Everyone experiences grief differently, and you may experience some or all of the things I have listed.
 They do tend to diminish over time.
 How long this takes is very much an individual thing.
 Grief does not work to a timetable.